-This was during the inaugural season of the Brooklyn Cyclones, which for me was an opportunity to cover a team that played in the borough where I was born.
+This was during the inaugural season of the Brooklyn Cyclones, which for me was an opportunity to cover a team that would play in the borough where I was born.
 It was also designed — in part — to bring the nostalgia of Coney Island and the old Brooklyn Dodgers back to life.

 Gary, however, along with people like Guy Conti — who was the Mets Minor League Field Coordinator at the time — was there to make sure that each level of the minor leagues was as cohesive as it could be.

 In my experience in covering the dynamics of then-GM Steve Phillips’ front office, LaRocque was a communicator with integrity.
 His goals were clear, the best way to keep the major league club in contention on a regular basis was to make sure “to be ready in the minor leagues and have players positioned.”

 He also believed in treating player development based on a player’s individual needs as much as an overall organizational philosophy.
 When certain players — like David Wright, who he scouted and signed in 2001 — showed a maturity beyond their years, the idea of enhanced advancement was implemented with a few players.
 The key to this was constant communication with on-field personnel working together to decide the best course of action.
 This was a hallmark of LaRocque’s tenure.

 As a former player — he was an All-American shortstop at the University of Hartford — LaRocque understood the intricacies of playing at a high level in college and then struggling in the minors for the Milwaukee Brewers, who drafted him in the 14th round of the 1975 draft.